prprbr/prprbr.github.io/_posts/2017-08-06-Deeplearning-CVPR.markdown

 There was another interesting idea on improving fine graned image classification between images that looks very similar to each other.
 The idea was to recursively learns discriminative region attention and region-based feature representation in a mutually reinforced manner.
 In this perspective, the inputs to their model called [RA-CNN](http://openaccess.thecvf.com/content_cvpr_2017/papers/Fu_Look_Closer_to_CVPR_2017_paper.pdf) varies from coarse full scale image to finer zoomed in region attention.
+Btw, Micorosoft Research Flower app uses this technology.
 <img src="/assets/cvpr/racnn.jpg" width="90%" height="90%" />